 To further understand the cellular mechanisms controlling spreading rates, we develop a simple continuum model of the spreading tissue as an elastic medium with active growth and cell crawling.
 We identify the tissue bulk modulus as another important mechanical property governing the dynamics of spreading.
 When the cells are very stiff with a high bulk elastic modulus, our model predicts little variation of spread rates with a change in substrate stiffness or crawl speed, with the rate of cell addition governing the spreading rates.
 However, when the cells are soft, traction forces generated by crawling cells may produce larger strains on cells.
 This results in spreading rates that are very sensitive to the mechanical stiffness of the underlying substrate.
 To tests this prediction, we used our active vertex model to simulate monolayer spreading by varying cell stiffness through changes in the target shape index $p_0$.
 When the target shape index is low, cells are under high tension but have a reduced bulk modulus.
 By contrast, cells with a higher target shape index result in a fluid tissue that has a high bulk modulus.
 As a result, cell monolayers with a lower target shape index (and consequently lower bulk modulus) spread faster on stiff substrates than on soft substrates.

 Overall, these results capture previously reported data on the spreading of cellular aggregates with increased spreading rates on stiff substrates, and also explain the spatiotemporal patterns in traction stresses on soft substrates driven by active pressure, and on stiff substrates driven by active cell crawling.
-Moreover, our theory and simulations provide new predictions on the role of tissue mechanics on cell spreading, with fluid tissues being less sensitive to the mechanics of the substrate than solid tissues.\\
+Moreover, our theory and simulations provide new predictions on the role of tissue mechanics on cell spreading, with fluid tissues being less sensitive {to substrate rigidity and spread slower than solid tissues.}\\

 {\bf Acknowledgements}.
 SB acknowledges funding from HFSP RGY0073/2018 and NIH R35 GM143042.
 MPM acknowledges funding from ARO MURI W911NF-14-1-0403, NIH RO1 GM126256, NIH U54 CA209992 and HFSP RGY0073/2018.\\